iamvirul/ballerina-migen-tools/README.md

 ## Overview

-The `migen` tools allows generation of modules for WSO2 Micro Integrator from Ballerina code.
+The `migen` tool allows generation of modules for WSO2 Micro Integrator from Ballerina code.

 **Version compatibility**: